JessePepple/Data-Engineering-Project/README.md

 ## Phase2(Transformation)

 The project also utilized Unity Catalog to provide secure and centralized data governance, followed by the setup of the Databricks environment for the core transformation tasks.
 As demonstrated in the Silver Notebook, the transformations required at this stage were relatively minimal.
-The most notable adjustment was splitting the Model_Id field into a new Model Category, which laid the groundwork for handling Slowly Changing Dimensions (SCDs) and preparing the data for further refinement.
+The most notable adjustment was splitting the Model_Id field into a new Model Category, which laid the groundwork for handling Slowly Changing Dimensions (SCDs Type 1) and preparing the data for further refinement.

 <img width="1434" height="737" alt="Screenshot 2025-09-01 at 07 56 14" src="https://github.com/user-attachments/assets/b4347fef-eec4-41f0-9fd6-a970d0ecb757" />
 <img width="1434" height="737" alt="Screenshot 2025-09-02 at 01 52 38" src="https://github.com/user-attachments/assets/17a40028-3988-47f5-bbb3-99876f5a7dc3" />